 Is Now a Good Time to Sell?
 5 Important Considerations

 1. Inventory Levels are Low and Demand is Strong

-Summit County is experiencing very low inventory levels.
+Summit County is still experiencing very low inventory levels.
 Yet interest in Summit County real estate remains high.
 There are a number of prospective buyers looking for that just right property to come on the market.
 With relatively few properties available, you might be surprised at what other homes in your area are selling for.